Student Resources

 Departmental computing resources

 The Computer Science Department contains many servers and systems that are available for Computational Science students.
 These include numerous dual boot Windows/Linux systems as well as a large four-processor server for program development.
 The department also houses several web and email servers that are available for students.
-The Department of Mathematics also contains a computer laboratory that students may use.
+The Department of Mathematics and Statistics also has a computer laboratory that students may use.

 24-hour lab